 This unique feature is also an added benefit for asthmatics.
 Humidifiers that produce forced-moisture steam or mist can produce too much humidity, causing mold growth, a trigger for asthmatics.
 The Airwasher’s cold evaporation technology provides even moisture dispersal, so asthma and allergy sufferers alike can breathe easily without the danger of over-humidification.

 While adding just the right amount of moisture to the air, the Airwasher simultaneously draws in airborne particles like dust, dander, and mold spores.
 These particles are trapped in the unit’s reservoir and only pure, humidified air is released back into the room.
 For any asthma sufferer, the Airwasher is an ideal dual-functioning product to have in the office.

 Just because a colleague uses a certain type of inhaler does not mean you should be using the same one.
 Consulting with your doctor for what medications are right for you is critical in managing your asthma.
 Keep any medication or inhaler on hand at the office in case of an attack.
 Just as you would let the school nurse know about your condition in case of an emergency, inform colleagues and management of your asthma.

-As you keep your home clean to avoid dust and other clutter build-up, do so at the office.
-Schedule aside time to clean your work space, including your keyboard and piles of paper.
+As you keep your home clean to avoid dust and other clutter build-ups, do so at the office.
+Schedule aside time to clean your workspace, including your keyboard and piles of paper.

 If your office has a cleaning service that comes in at the end of each day, inquire about what types of cleaning supplies they use.
 Some industrial cleaning supplies contain chemicals that can irritate asthma and allergy sufferers.
 If possible, request eco-friendly or natural cleaning supplies that will not cause an asthma attack.